 Criteria Group Potential Impacts Proposed Mitigation and Monitoring Net Effects locations.
 In many cases, the predicted off-property air contaminant concentrations at nearby receptors will be below existing background concentrations.
 With the design and implementation of an effective air quality and fugitive dust management plan, construction-related dust and air emissions will be minimized at nearby receptor locations.
 Stack design should be optimized, and mitigation measures should be implemented as needed to minimize off-property impacts.
 Air quality impacts associated with construction activities should be minimized through the development and implementation of air quality/fugitive dust best management practices plans.
 Inspection/monitoring of fugitive dust releases should be conducted during construction to ensure mitigation measures are effective or to identify periods when additional mitigation needs to be implemented. the recommended mitigation measures.
-Odour • Odour emissions from the Facility (post construction) will be mitigated to meet the provincial odour and air quality standards at all nearby odour receptor locations. • Potential odour emissions from the RNG plant should be mitigated through the use of a biofilter.
+Odour Odour emissions from the Facility (post construction) will be mitigated to meet the provincial odour and air quality standards at all nearby odour receptor locations.
+Potential odour emissions from the RNG plant should be mitigated through the use of a biofilter.
 The maximum allowable odour emissions from the biofilter should be determined through air dispersion modelling to ensure off-site odour impacts are within provincial limits for odour and/or odorous compounds.
 No net effects are anticipated following implementation of the recommended mitigation measures.
-Socio-Economic Environment Community Nuisance Refer to potential impacts under Air Quality, Odour, Noise &amp; Vibration.
+Socio-Economic E nvironment Community Nuisance Refer to potential impacts under Air Quality, Odour, Noise & Vibration.
 Construction can result in temporary increase in dust impacts that could be experienced by local property owners.
 Potential for higher traffic volumes during construction.
 Temporary disruption of the CRCA trail and/or inconvenience to users of trail during construction.
-Refer to mitigation measures under Air Quality, Odour, Noise &amp; Vibration.
+Refer to mitigation measures under Air Quality, Odour, Noise & Vibration.
 Implement dust control measures during dry and windy conditions.
 Limit construction activities during high wind events.
 Appropriate traffic management procedures and signage should be put in place.
 Emergency access should be maintained.
 Temporary, localized increase in nuisance noise and dust during construction.
 Temporary traffic and trail disruptions during construction.
-Cultural Environ nent Heritage Resources No cultural heritage resources were identified within or adjacent to the property in the Cultural Heritage Assessment Report (CHAR) (ARA, Dec 2022).
+Cultural Environm Built Heritage Resources and Cultural Heritage Landscapes No built heritage resources or cultural heritage landscapes were identified within or adjacent to the property in the Cultural Heritage Assessment Report (CHAR) (ARA, Dec 2022).
 No potential impacts to built heritage resources and/or cultural heritage landscapes are anticipated.
 N/A N/A Archaeological Resources The Stage 2 Archaeological Assessment (AA) found no significant archaeological resources within the areas of archaeological potential identified in the Stage 1 AA (ARA, October 2023).
-Low potential for impacts to archaeological resources are anticipated however, there is potential for disturbance of previously undiscovered archaeological resources during construction.
-Should previously undocumented archaeological resources be discovered, the proponent or person discovering the archaeological resources must cease alteration of the site immediately and engage a licensed consultant archaeologist to carry out an archaeological assessment, in compliance with section 48(1) of the Ontario Heritage Act.
+Low potential for impacts to archaeological resources are anticipated however, there is potential for disturbance of Should previously undocumented archaeological resources be discovered, the proponent or person discovering the archaeological resources must cease alteration of the site immediately and engage a licensed consultant archaeologist to carry out an archaeological assessment, in compliance with section 48(1) of the Ontario Heritage Act.
 The Funeral, Burial and Cremation Services Act, 2002, S.O.
 2002, c.33 requires that any person discovering human remains must cease all activities immediately and notify the police or coroner.
-If the coroner does not suspect foul play in the disposition of the remains, in accordance with Ontario Regulation 30/11 the No net effects are anticipated following implementation of the recommended mitigation measures.
+If the coroner does not suspect foul play in the No net effects are anticipated following implementation of the recommended mitigation measures.